 When you’re putting highlighters on your middle or high school back to school list it’s easy to be bedazzled by the choice of colors and shapes.
-But the more importantly look to see if they non-bleeding, fast-drying, or anti smear.
+But, more importantly, look to see if they non-bleeding, fast-drying, or anti-smear.

 TIP: Organising your work is easier if you use many colors instead of one.
 Therefore you might want to buy a wide selection of highlighter colors to help create your own color system.
 You can then mark different pieces of information in the text using colors that relate to your system.

-If you want to include correction fluid/pen/tape on your school supplies list then you need to consider several factors that affect useability.
+If you want to include correction fluid/pen/tape on your school supplies list then you need to consider several factors that affect usability.

 - Fluid – good for correcting a larger surface but it may be quite messy.
 These also take longer to dry than other types.

 - Pen – precise and perfect for tiny corrections.
-It doesn’t spill, so creates less mess.
-However, it may take a while to dry, and can leave a small indentation on the page when pressed too hard.
+It doesn’t spill, so it creates less mess.
+However, it may take a while to dry and can leave a small indentation on the page when pressed too hard.